zcaceres/snoop/README.md

 ```

 Will return 'token' as a data attribute of any node, as a property on the Window object, in any urls on any tags, and in any JSON that can be found and parsed in the HTML.

+1. Must be case insensitive ('TOKEN', 'token', and 'Token' all found).